InfernoPlus

 InfernoPlus is an American YouTuber and video game modder.
 He is most well known for his modifications of Dark Souls and Halo games that introduce unusual or surreal gameplay elements.
-His major projects include Super Mario Royale and Dark Souls: Remastest.
+His major projects include Mario Royale and Dark Souls: Remastest.

 Career

 InfernoPlus has developed modifications for several video games, including entries in the Dark Souls, Halo, and Super Smash Bros. franchises.
 Many of these modifications introduce surreal elements, described by InfernoPlus as "cursed".

 In 2019, InfernoPlus began the development of a battle royale game by modifying Super Mario Bros., telling NPR it followed the idea that "you can make anything into a battle royale".
-The game was developed off and on over a period of several months, and released as Super Mario Royale.
+The game was developed off and on over a period of several months, and released as Mario Royale.
 It was released as a browser game, implementing a modified gameplay that included 75 players racing across a level of Super Mario Bros. while combating one another with the game's power-ups.
 It attracted approximately one thousand players in its first day and received media attention.
 Super Mario Bros. owner Nintendo sent InfernoPlus a cease and desist notice on June 21.
 In response, InfernoPlus removed all Nintendo-owned assets from the game and re-released it as Infringio Royale.
 New assets were created, and it was re-released again as DMCA Royale.
 Nintendo continued to request the game's removal, and InfernoPlus removed the game from his website.
-Super Mario Royale received additional coverage after Nintendo released the similar Super Mario Bros.
+Despite this, two regularly maintained versions of Mario Royale remain up to this day, both by separate teams: Mario Royale Legacy and Mario Royale Remake.
+Mario Royale received additional coverage after Nintendo released the similar Super Mario Bros.
 35 the following year.